LukasKnuth/lknuth.dev/content/writings/generating_qrcodes_with_zxing.md

 title: "Generating Qrcodes With Zxing"
 date: 2013-08-25T16:00:11+01:00
 description: About how to use the ZXing library to generate QR-Codes on Android
-draft: true
 ---

-When it comes to reading QR-codes, most Android applications use the [ZXing library](http://code.google.com/p/zxing).
+When it comes to reading QR-codes, most Android applications use the [ZXing library](https://github.com/zxing/zxing).
 It's capabilities and ease of use when *reading* QR-Codes is already known, but ZXing can also *generate* QR-Codes.

-Sadly, a great lack of good or complete documentation makes it pretty hard to dive into this topic, so this article aims to provide a simple starting point.
+Sadly, a lack of documentation makes it pretty hard to dive into this topic, so this article aims to provide a simple starting point.

 ## Integration choices